 Strengthening our communities

-We are using data, technology, and partnerships to help address racial injustice and inequities of the Black and African American communities in the US and improve the safety and wellbeing of our employees and their communities.
+We are using data, technology, and partnerships to help address racial injustice and inequities experienced by Black and African American communities in the US, and to help improve the safety and wellbeing of our employees and their communities.

 Skills and education